How the NHS COVID Pass uses your information and your data rights

 What is the purpose of the NHS COVID Pass service?

 The Department for Health and Social Care (DHSC) as data controller, is providing citizens with a COVID Pass service to ensure that you can evidence and share your COVID-19 vaccination or test result status.
 This is called the NHS COVID Pass status service and it is available to you both digitally through an App or website as well as a non-digital letter service.
 The purpose for using the service will be to demonstrate a lower risk of transmitting the disease to others for either international travel or our own domestic purposes.
-Your status will be based on either your completed vaccination history, (or exemption from vaccination if you have been on a clinical trial), your natural immunity (positive PCR test in the last 180 days), or testing results (negative Lateral Flow Test result in the last 48 hours).
+Your status will be based on either your completed vaccination history, (or exemption from vaccination if you have been on a clinical trial), your natural immunity (positive PCR test in the last 180 days), or testing results (negative Lateral Flow/PCR Test result in the last 48 hours).

-These measures will assist in preserving public health within the UK, as well as to facilitate international travel in accordance with emerging UK and international policy and guidance at the point of travel.
-It will remain necessary to be vigilant for updates and changes to entry and travel requirements before going, such as the red, amber, green status of foreign countries and quarantine/isolation and entry requirements for vaccination and testing.
-A full vaccination course is increasingly becoming the entry requirement and you may be able to use your domestic COVID Pass within these countries.
+These measures are there to assist in preserving public health within the UK, as well as to facilitate international travel, in accordance with emerging UK and international policy and guidance at the point of travel.
+It remains necessary for individuals to be vigilant on updates and changes to entry and travel requirements prior to any international travel including the red status of foreign countries and quarantine/isolation and entry requirements for vaccination and testing.
+A full vaccination course is increasingly becoming the entry requirement and you may be able to use your COVID Pass domestically within a number of overseas countries.